aeternity/protocol/AENS.md

-These sub-labels allow for further customisation and also for users to associate with particular namespaces, e.g. a cryptographic cat breeding game might associate a name entry with every of its cats such as `unicorn.kitty.aet` and then transfering that name to the person, who adopts the cat.
-The authorization policies for these will need some flexibility seeing as the owner of a namespace might want to prevent or allow users creating sub-sub-labels, e.g. the owner of `unicorn.kitty.aet` creating `rarest.`unicorn.kitty.aet`.
+These sub-labels allow for further customisation and also for users to associate with particular namespaces, e.g. a cryptographic cat breeding game might associate a name entry with every of its cats such as `unicorn.kitty.test` and then transfering that name to the person, who adopts the cat.
+The authorization policies for these will need some flexibility seeing as the owner of a namespace might want to prevent or allow users creating sub-sub-labels, e.g. the owner of `unicorn.kitty.test` creating `rarest.`unicorn.kitty.test`.

 ### Auctions